davidfraser/harmonihue/README.md

 * Inkscape for converting SVG (vector) images to PNG (rendered)
 * Make for running the process

+The makefile assumes that you have the right version of Lilypond in the current path, and the appropriate Python environment with the required scripts activated.

 Installing on a modern Linux distro
 -----------------------------------